chargehive/configuration/docs/readme.md

 [Policies](#policies) setup within ChargeHive control what happens to charges throughout the charging process, for instance Fraud checking, Locking Payment Methods, when to stop attempting the Charge etc.

 # Getting started on ChargeHive
-* To get started on ChargeHive first create at least one [Connector](#connectors) for a Payment Processor (WorldPay, Stripe etc).
+* To get started on ChargeHive first create at least one [Connector](connectors/connector.md) for a Payment Provider (WorldPay, Stripe etc).
-You can create a Connector for each Merchant Account you have with each Payment Processor.
+You can create a Connector for each Merchant Account you have with each Payment Provider.

-* Next create Connector Pools which contain some or all of these Connectors, for instance putting all Connectors of one Currency in a Connector Pool for that Currency.
+* Next create [Connector Pools](connectors/pool.md) which contain some or all of these Connectors, for instance putting all Connectors of one Currency in a Connector Pool for that Currency.

-  Set the Selector on each Connector Pool to ensure it will only be selected for the Attempt Config if the Charge matches those filters (for instance Currency = USD).
+  Set the [Selector](selectors.md) on each Connector Pool to ensure it will only be selected for Initiator or Scheduler *Attempt Config* if the Charge matches those filters (for instance Currency = USD).

   If you are creating multiple Connector Pools for similar criteria ensure you set the Priority in the Selector as well (with the lowest priority being selected first).